ChikuDutta/Snake-Game/README.md

 # Snake-Game
-Mini Project  for better understandings of Arrays
+Mini Project  for better understandings of Arrays.
+With every time snake eats food it replaces his head and increases his speed.
+If the snake touches the boudries or itself , then it's game over.